Your Sonos speaker might be the most eco-friendly device you own

 Along with the company’s commitment to longevity and repairability come further aspirations, such as increasing the amount of recycled materials used in packaging, reducing the amount of power used when speakers are on standby, and auditing suppliers to make sure they meet labor practice and environmental standards.

 But through it all, the company is trying to be thoughtful about where it can make a difference while still running a profitable business.
 For instance, Sonos recently announced a new Trade Up program, similar to one offered by Apple, allowing people with older products to trade them in for heavily discounted newer speakers.
-But unlike Apple, Sonos doesn’t offer to recycle the old hardware itself, because upon doing the math, the company realized that the cost of transporting heavy speakers back to Sonos would outweigh the benefits of recycling them.
-(Because Apple products tend to weigh far less, the company doesn’t suffer from this problem on the same scale.)
+But unlike Apple, Sonos emphasizes local recycling options because, upon doing the math, the company realized that the cost of transporting heavy speakers back to Sonos would outweigh the benefits of recycling them.
+(Because Apple products tend to weigh far less, the company doesn’t suffer from this problem on the same scale. )

 Instead, Sonos partners with Best Buy, so that customers can take certain models of older speakers to their local Best Buy store, which will recycle them.
 Alternatively, the company provides information about the nearest place for e-waste recycling.
+If neither of those work for you, the company will pay to ship your old speaker back to Sonos.
 To create extra incentive, customers who recycle their old speaker will receive 30% off a new one.

 All of these initiatives don’t mitigate the fact that Sonos is still building electronics that require extensive supply chains—which have their own environmental footprint—and then shipping them to customers around the world.
 But compared to many of its peers, the company is clearly aiming for a world where customers can enjoy the fruits of technology that’s made to actually endure through the years.
 And that remains one of the best ways currently for people to be responsible purchasers of technology: Hold on to what you have for as long as possible.